Understanding Groundwater & Septic Systems

 - Minimize garbage disposal use; compost or throw food wastes in the garbage

-- Can the Porter County Health Department recommend a septic system installer?
+- Can the Porter County Health Department provide a list of registered septic system installers?

 Yes, please see our list of registered septic system installers.
-List of registered septic system installers.
+Here is a list of registered septic system installers.

-- Can the Porter County Health Department recommend a septic tank pumper, soil scientist, surveyor, septic inspector or well driller?
+- Can the Porter County Health Department provide a list of registered septic tank pumpers, soil scientists, surveyors, septic inspectors or well drillers?

 - How are well drillers distinguished from one another?